 Valletta is the capital with a Hollywood presence.
 Not only has Valletta been chosen as the European Capital of Culture for 2018 but this Maltese city has starred in various blockbusters such as Steven Spielberg’s Munich.
 This city has so much character and history.
 The waterfront which once used to store ammunition is now an area of funky bars.

-Malta is an outdoor museum of heritage which can be seen everywhere especially in its heritage sites and ruins some of which are UNESCO listed.
-Visit the Tarxien Temples or the Hypogeum, which is where you’ll find the island’s underground ruins.
+Malta is an outdoor museum of heritage which can be seen everywhere especially in its heritage sites and UNESCO listed ruins.
+Things to do in Valletta include visiting the Tarxien Temples or the Hypogeum, which is where you’ll find the island’s underground ruins.

 Mdina has to be one of the most gorgeous places here.
-There are no cars allowed inside this small fortified city with gorgeous cathedrals and famous Mdina glass.
+There are no cars allowed inside this small fortified city and old town with gorgeous cathedrals and famous Mdina glass.
 This place is just stunning at night.

 For those who love shopping, get yourself to The Point, the largest shopping mall on the island with a big variety of outlets.
 Nature solos may like the Chinese Garden of Serenity where you can find a moment of reflection and balance within its bamboo gardens and cute fountains.

 If you like the idea of abseiling down ragged cliff faces or climbing up them then the island is a great active destination.
 Water sports are also very popular so you can jet ski, sail, wakeboard, windsurf, kayak and paraglide to your heart’s content.